-Teaching someone health information in person — or by phone or Zoom — gives you 1 key advantage over written materials: you can find out in real time if your audience understands the information you’re communicating — and then explain it in a new way if they don’t.
+Teaching someone health information in person — or by phone or Zoom — gives you a key advantage over written materials: You can find out in real time if your audience understands the information you’re communicating — and then explain it in a new way if they don’t.

 How, you ask?
 The teach-back method!
 It’s a technique that health care providers and health educators can use to check for understanding.
 And with the growing number of telehealth visits — where health literacy problems could be harder to spot — it may be extra important to have a solid strategy for making sure you’re effectively explaining health information.

 - Explain the information.
 You know the drill: Use plain language, choose culturally familiar terms and examples, and focus on the relevant action steps.
 If you’re explaining an action — say, how to find allergens on a food label — demonstrate it if you can.

 - Check understanding.
 This step is key because we know that people tend to say they understand health information even when they really don’t.
 So instead of asking, “Do you understand?,” ask people to explain what you told them in their own words.
 Emphasize that you’re not testing them but rather checking how well you explained the information.
 Try something like this: “I know that was a lot of information, and I want to make sure I explained everything correctly.
 Can you tell me in your own words what you need to do after this visit?”